yuanzheng/BYU/cs235_DataStructures/Projects/src/Project1_JavaReview/README.md

 will use your PairSet class for a specific application, storing sets of points (integer pairs representing x, y coordinates).
 The file FileIO.java contains the outline for a class that has methods for reading and writing files of points.The loadPointFile method reads a file of integer pairs and returns a PairSet containing those pairs.
-The savePointFile method takes aPairSet of points and writes them to a text file.
+The savePointFile method takes a PairSet of points and writes them to a text file.

 	public class FileIO